Brent Stanton: Carlton Football Club

 In 2018, Stanton joined the Carlton Football Club in an assistant coaching role as a development coach.
 He also plays for the Banyule Bears in the Northern Football League who were eliminated in their preliminary final after they were beaten by the Lower Plenty Jabba's.

 In August 2021, at the end of the 2021 season, Stanton was sacked by Carlton as an assistant coach, due to a clean-out at the club, after an extensive review of the club's football operations.

 Essendon Football Club

 He subsequently returned to Essendon Football Club after being appointed its VFL coach.
+He was later appointed as an assistant coach of the AFL men's side, working alongside senior coach Brad Scott.